 Ramon Azor and 24 other trainees in Arnaud have volunteered to help repair their fellow neighbour Merosier Sylverain’s house which as destroyed by hurricane Matthew.

 Training the youth, creating local jobs

-Jean-Marie Joseph, a law student and a primary school principal, is another beneficiary who shared his excitement with us regarding the training he received:
+Jean-Marie Joseph, a law student and a primary school principal, is another beneficiary.
+He shared his excitement with us regarding the training he received:

-“So, they just sit around, play cards and dominoes with their friends daily.
+“So, they just sit around, play cards and dominoes with their friends daily because of this.
 Habitat for Humanity and Mercy Corps have drastically changed the lives of some of these young people.

 They won’t have to remain unproductive, now will be able to find jobs and financially assist their families.
 A few weeks after their training, they are already giving back to the community.
 Now that these young people start getting involved and helping their community, they will feel more purposeful.
 You are doing the country a huge favor.
 So, we thank you for their long-term investment in the youth of our community.”

 “This training is beneficial for all of us in the community.
 In Haiti when you say the word construction, it usually leaves women out.
 Before this training, I had never seen women working on construction sites in this community in my entire life.